oliverochman/adress_book_sails.js/guide.md

   }
 };
 ```
-Okay so now we have the model, but now we have to make the "Save contact" button to actually create a contact.
-So let´s start with the routes, open up ``config/routes.js`` and change it to look like this:
+Okay so now we have the model, but we also have to make the "Save contact" button to actually create a contact.
+So let´s start with the routes, open up `config/routes.js` and change it to look like this:

 ```javascript
 module.exports.routes = {
   '/': 'ContactsController.index',
   'post /create': 'ContactsController.create'
 };
 ```
-As you can see we are abondoning ``homepage.ejs`` as our root path.
+As you can see we are abondoning `homepage.ejs` as our root path.
 Becouse of what we are going to access from our root path we need to have a controller for it.
 The problem now is that we dont have a contacts controller.
-Run this in the terminal ``touch api/controllers/ContactsController.js``
+Run this in the terminal `touch api/controllers/ContactsController.js`

-Add this code to the ``ContactsController.js``:
+Add this code to the `ContactsController.js`:

 ```javascript
 module.exports = {
   create: function(req,res) {